jeff-burright/Autopilot_ESP32_wifi/README.md

 **Features:** Instantaneous pilot control and auto-updating heading/rudder readings via an HTML interface from any device with a browser (the pilot broadcasts its own access point, no app or internet needed).
 The code also supports a physical control box with an on/off toggle button and an LCD screen, plus a small infrared remote for line of sight control to a sensor.
 Control is also possible via a Lilygo smart watch (~$40) using the ESP-NOW protocol.
 See my other repository for the watch code.
 Video of the control options is here: https://www.youtube.com/watch?v=iN40WbeqQ1k

 Stable on ESP32 devkit.
 Software support for IBT-2 motor controller, LSM303 9DOF compass, IR remote receiver (optional), single button to toggle steering on/off (optional),  16x2 LCD (optional), and rudder feedback potentiometer (optional).
-The rudder feedback sensor controls the wheel stop function when it reaches a preset angle, so it is recommended for the wheel version especially.
+The rudder feedback sensor controls the wheel stop function when it reaches a preset angle, and it improves overall pilot efficiency, so it is recommended for the wheel version especially.
 The parts list describes how you can build one for about $20.

 If using a phone or tablet as your only interface, the pilot is operational with only an ESP32, IMU compass, motor controller, and motor.